 - Day 1 - competitors are placed into the round robin sections based on the Youth Ranking list.

 - Day 2 - competitors will be seeded into the round robin draw based on the number of points achieved from Day 1.
 Ties for seeding are based on their current position on the ranking list.

 Consists of Round Robin play advancing to a double knockout.
 Players are issued points based on their finishing position each day.
 At the end of the two days, the points are tallied to determine the finishing position of each competitor.

 Youth Provincial Registration Fees:

-$60.00 per person – through Individual Buy-In (non-members of a youth league)
+- $60.00 per person – through Individual Buy-In (non-members of a youth club), plus DA/NDFC membership

-From the final results of the Youth Provincial Championship, the top 2, plus alternate (3rd) in each of the four categories (Junior Male, Senior Male, Junior Female, Senior Female) form Team Alberta to represent our province at the NDFC Canadian Youth National Championship, accompanied by the DA Youth Director, one male coach/chaperone and one female coach/chaperone.
+From the final results of the Youth Provincial Championship, the top 2 in each of the four categories (Junior Male, Senior Male, Junior Female, Senior Female) form Team Alberta to represent our province at the NDFC Canadian Youth National Championship, accompanied by the DA Youth Director, one male coach/chaperone and one female coach/chaperone.